jentrata/jentrata-msh/README.md

 ## Install and configure database - here PostgreSQL

-1. install postgresql 8.3+ - On Mac OSX you should read the following link
+1. install postgresql 8.3+ - During the install, for the default user 'postgres', make the password 'postgres' (ignore quotes).
+On Mac OSX you should read the following link

 		http://support.bitrock.com/article/postgresql-cannot-allocate-memory-on-mac-os-x
-		During the install, for the default user 'postgres', make the password 'postgres' (ignore quotes)

 2. copy the database creation scripts to your PostgreSQL install